asish-op/nitro-plugin-2021/README.md

 # Use at your own Risk!

 - This is aganist discord terms and conditions.
-I am not responsible for your ban or actions recommend not to use generators
+I am not responsible for your ban or any actions